mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 ### Filter area

-The left-hand side (right-hand in rtl mode) of the visualisation page shows a set of dimension filters that allow dynamically filtering the dimension values to be displayed in the preview table or chart, to be extracted through the download feature 'Filtered data in tabular text (CSV)' or to be applied in the auto-generated data query in 'Developer API' menu.
+The left-hand side (right-hand in rtl mode) of the visualisation page shows a set of dimension filters that allow **dynamically filtering the dimension values** to be displayed in the preview table or chart, to be extracted through the download feature 'Filtered data in tabular text (CSV)' or to be applied in the auto-generated data query in 'Developer API' menu.

 The current filter selections are displayed as a summary in the ['Used filters' panel](#used-filters-panel), which is always the top-first panel in the filter area.
 Other filter panels are created for each of the dimensions of the currently displayed dataflow based on data availability (see [documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/data-availability/)), except if the dimension contains only one possible item, in which case the corresponding filter is hidden, and except for 'Frequency' and 'Time Period' dimensions, which are combined in a common 'Frequency & Time Period' filter (see the related [documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period/)).

 The order of the filter panels respects the order of the dimensions as defined in the underlying data structure definition (DSD), except the ['Frequency & Time Period' filter](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period/) panel, which is displayed second after the ['Used filters' panel](#used-filters-panel).

-Next to each filter name is an indication of the number of currently selected items against the number of available items (`selected/available`).
+Next to each filter name is an **indication number** of currently selected items against the number of available items (`selected/available`).

 ![Multi selection filters](/dotstatsuite-documentation/images/de-filters12.png)